AckerlyXu/heima/articles/virtual-machines/windows/upload-specialized.md

 ## Get the storage account
 You need a storage account in Azure to store the uploaded VM image.
 You can either use an existing storage account or create a new one.

-If you will be using the VHD to create a unmanaged disk for a VM, the storage account location must be same the location where you will be creating the VM.
+If you will be using the VHD to create a managed disk for a VM, the storage account location must be same the location where you will be creating the VM.

 To show the available storage accounts, type: